-Methodologically it is more correct to start a story about making a film with the theme “Idea of a future film”.
-Then it would be more correct to disassemble the rules and techniques of video shooting and only then proceed to editing.
+Methodologically it is more accurate to start a story about making a film with the theme “Idea of a future film.”
+Then it would be more accurate to disassemble the rules and techniques of video shooting and only then proceed to edit.
 However, most people start filming as soon as they buy a camera.
 They rent whatever they want – a room, an apartment, people in an apartment, a spouse in a bathroom, a view from a window or balcony, pets, etc.

 Let’s assume that the footage has already been shot, and it is relatively late to think about the idea and the rules of shooting.
 Let’s go straight to making a movie at home.
 We will not touch on the technical part for now.
 Suffice it to say that every Windows computer has at least Movie Maker with help.
 You can spend half an hour studying and then start practicing.

-Second Step – Evaluate the Fragments in Terms of Quality
+Step 2 - Evaluate the Fragments in Terms of Quality

 In other words, it is a marriage that is best removed immediately.
 If the camera shakes during shooting, it is almost a fusion.
 But if there is something valuable in the frames, they can be left, despite the shaking.
-It is desirable that there should be as few such frames in the final film.
+There should be as few such frames in the final film.
 Otherwise, you will have to distribute paper bags and caramel to the audience - like on an airplane.

 Scenes should be selected from all footage: